 More Reforms in Public Administration

-Both military and civilian leaderships made changes in the administrative process and this led to the ineffectiveness and incompetence in the administrative services.
-Moreover, factors like corruption, political turmoil, nepotism have contributed more to this process of ineffectiveness and incompetence of public administration.13
+Both military and civilian leaderships made reforms in the administrative process and this led to the ineffectiveness and incompetence of the administrative services of Pakistan.
+Moreover, factors like corruption, political turmoil, and nepotism have contributed more to this process of ineffectiveness and incompetence of the country’s public administration.13

-Magisterial powers were given to the judges of the district and sessions, while authority of revenue and police supervision to the Nazim of the district.
+Magisterial powers were given to the judges of the district and sessions, while the authority of revenue and police supervision was to the Nazim of the district.
 Executive District Officers (EDO) and District Officers (DO) were put under the supervision of the DCO.
-The Nazim of town or Tehsil was assisted by a Municipal officer of Tehsil or Town (TMO).
+The Nazim of the town or Tehsil was assisted by a Municipal officer of the Tehsil or Town (TMO).